alexishan124/alexishan124/README.md

 A fun fact about me is that I spent all of my childhood in Russia :)

-# Things I have learned at Soul Machines:)

-I will be using this space to discuss and take note of the things I have learned during my time as an Intern in the Conversation Engineer Team at Soul Machines.

 ## Basic set-up of a script
 - REPO
   - directory of the same name